espimyte/eyecrypt/eyecrypt-gui/README.md

 The key can be a hexadecimal of any length.
 You can use the random button to generate a random key!
 Using the same key and algorithm on the same image and the same output file type should always produce the same result.

-For more advanced users, the `Show non-ECB` checkbox will allow you to select from non-ECB encryption algorithms.
+For more advanced options, the `Show non-ECB` checkbox will allow you to select from non-ECB encryption algorithms.

-NOTE: It is reccomended to use smaller, high contrast images if you wish to see more discernable results.
-Photos, large images, and/or images with a lot of noise tend to produce more obfuscated results.

 ---